git-ankuryadav/Stock-Price-Prediction/README.md

 ## 📂 Data

-The dataset used in this project includes historical stock prices (e.g., AAPL) downloaded from **Yahoo Finance**.
+The dataset used in this project includes historical stock prices (i.e. IBM and Hindustan Uniliver dataset over 28 years) downloaded from **Yahoo Finance**.
 Please ensure your CSV files are placed in the `dataFiles/` directory for proper loading by the notebooks.

 ---